knownasilya/paratrooper/README.md

 The SSH address for your deployment server, so we can setup/deploy your app.
 The user + host address of the server, i.e. `root@yourserver.com` or `myname@123.23.211.23` or `deployuser@someinstance`.

+#### Would you like to run an npm script after `postinstall` runs?

+This is a Yes/No question and will show the next question if answered 'Y' (the default answer).

+#### Which npm script would you like to run?

+Select available npm scripts that are in your package.json's `scripts` object.
+The `postinstall` and `install` scripts are filtered out of this list.
+This question is only asked if the answer to the above question is 'Y'.

 ## Notes
 - Following a successful deploy, `pt` will wait a further 15 seconds (to account for the configured respawn limits of upstart) to verify the app process is still alive and well.